ansonl/mfm/README.md

 Download the [latest GUI release of MFM](https://github.com/ansonl/mfm/releases) and run `MFM.exe` to start MFM.

-1. Select the import G-code file that was exported from your slicer
+1. Select the [import Plate Sliced 3MF or G-code](./slicer-setup.md) that was exported from your slicer

-2. Select the Options JSON file for your map model.
+2. Select the [MFM Options JSON](./mfm-configuration-options-setup.md) for your model.

-3. Select the toolchange G-code file for your printer.
+3. Select the [toolchange G-code](./minimal-toolchange-gcode.md) for your printer.

-4. Check if the export G-code file location looks right
+4. Check if the exported 3MF or G-code file location looks right

 5. Press **Post Process**

 > If a release of MFM has not been built for your OS, you can launch the GUI by [downloading the code](https://github.com/ansonl/mfm/archive/refs/heads/master.zip), navigate to the code folder in the command line and run `python src/gui.py`.

 > ⚠️ **The first color change may be set to the wrong color.** If the first color change is incorrect, open the G-code in a text editor and search for `TX` (e.g. `T3`) where `X` is the wrong color index and **replace the first match of `T3` with `T0`** or desired base starting color index.
-This issue occurs about 50% of the time due to a known 10+ year old Windows Python [bug](https://stackoverflow.com/questions/15934950/python-file-tell-giving-strange-numbers).
+This issue randomly occurs ~50% of the time due to a known 10+ year old Windows Python [bug](https://stackoverflow.com/questions/15934950/python-file-tell-giving-strange-numbers).

-### Printing the G-code file
+### Printing Your Processed 3MF/G-code

+#### Plate Sliced 3MF

+Open the processed 3MF in your slicer and **Send/Print** to your printer.

+#### G-code

-Put the G-code file exported by your Slicer or MFM on an SD card and put the SD card in your 3D printer or transfer the G-code file to your printer over the network.
+Place the processed G-code file an SD card and put the SD card in your 3D printer or transfer the G-code file to your printer over a network.

-Bambu printer users can use [FTPS](https://forum.bambulab.com/t/we-can-now-connect-to-ftp-on-the-p1-and-a1-series/6464) for wireless transfer.
+See [Printer Setup](./printer-setup.md) for more options and important set up steps.

 ## Frequently Asked Questions